How To Clean Sticky Wood Kitchen Cabinets

 If you already boast beautiful new Quartz countertops, you probably don’t need this post.
-However, if you’re somebody who has inherited some grimey old wood cabinets, covered in centuries worth of grease, then you’re definitely going to want to stick around!
+However, if you’re somebody who has inherited some grimey old sticky wood kitchen cabinets, covered in centuries worth of grease and fingerprints, then you’re definitely going to want to stick around!

-As time passes, layers of grease and residue just naturally build up in any kitchen on all surfaces, especially wooden surfaces.
+As time passes, layers of grease and residue just naturally build up in any kitchen on all surfaces, especially wooden surfaces like your cabinets.
 It mixes with dust, and the stickiness starts to get worse and worse.
 When this happens, it, sure enough, becomes close to impossible to remove.
 However, if you possess the right cleaning product and the right technique, it can be done easily!

 In this article, I want to discuss the best way to remove greasy residue on the surface of your sticky wooden cabinets, and maybe even leave you with a few tips to ensure you keep them clean after the work put in.